Snowing222/PManager-rails-app/README.md

 1. What is it
-It's an app to help production managers to automate workflow, manage sample life cycles and partners
+It's an app to help production managers to automate workflow, manage samples life cycles, manage partner relationships

 2. Why this app
 Pain points of Production manager: